- Download our Moving to Denmark Guide (PDF)

 Air travel in Denmark

-Denmark’s cities are situated fairly close together, so it's rarely necessary to travel by plane within the country.
+Denmark’s cities are fairly close together, so travelling by plane within the country is rarely necessary.
 That said, there are numerous domestic airports around the country, with the main hub being Copenhagen Airport.
-The national carrier, together with Sweden and Norway, is Scandinavian Airlines (SAS).
+Scandinavian Airlines (SAS) is the national carrier for Denmark, along with Sweden and Norway.

 What do expats say about public transport in Denmark?